SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances (dates and topics are not set in stone):
-- Session15: 23rd Sep 2024 Introduction to Linux
-- Session16: 07th Oct 2024 Introduction to R
+- Session17: 21st Oct 2024 Introduction to R
-- Session17: 21st Oct 2024 PCA: Theory and Practice
+- Session18: 04th Nov 2024 PCA: Theory and Practice
-- Session18: 04th Nov 2024 Introduction to Dardel
 - Session19: 18th Nov 2024 Working with containers
 - Session20: 02nd Dec 2024 Control your environment with Conda/ Pixi
 - Session21: 13th Jan 2025 Introduction to Python